beavis22x/beavis22x/README.md

 - 📫 You can contact me via sharhleb@gmail.com

-Unfortunately, while i working on all my previous projects I unknowingly set a fictional email in the local git config settings.And here 's what github says about it:
+Unfortunately, while i working on all my previous projects I unknowingly set a fictional email in the local git config settings.
+And here's what github says about it:
 "Generic email addresses--such as jane@computer.local--cannot be added to GitHub accounts.
 If you use such an email for your commits, the commits will not be linked